 Conduct student evaluations and provide opportunities for learning, professional growth and development of values for lifelong learning.

-Collaborate with Marketing and Admissions offices to promote the program and recruit new students.
+Collaborate with Marketing and Admissions offices to promote the program, recruit new students, faculty and staff.

 Devise and document a faculty development professional plan consistent with the programs' mission, values and scholarly agenda.